CollinsU99/Setting-up-and-Using-VPN/README.md

 <img src="https://i.imgur.com/9bJLeTa.png" height="80%" width="80%" alt="img"/>
 </p>

-Remember, when we were creating our VM in Azure, we selected "(Africa) South North Africa" as our location.
+Remember, when we were creating our VM in Azure, we selected "(Africa) South Africa North" as our location.

 As you can see from the image above, our location is South Africa.
 Note the IP address.